iamjhonaldrix/iamjhonaldrix/README.md

 <h1 align="center">Yow!
-Welcome to b3rl1n's Github!</h1>
+Welcome to b3rl1n's Github not BERL1N in Germany!</h1>

 <h2>About Me</h2>
-<h5 align="center">Passionate Web Developer 💻 and Cybersecurity Enthusiast 🔐 who loves building secure, scalable, and user-friendly applications.
-I enjoy turning ideas into real-world solutions, exploring modern technologies, and sharpening my skills through Capture The Flag (CTF) challenges 🏴‍☠️—constantly learning ethical hacking, system security, and full-stack development to create impactful digital experiences.</h5>
+<p align="left">I’m an IT student at PUP Santa Maria Campus passionate about web development and cybersecurity.
+I learning to develop secure and scalable web applications while turning ideas into functional systems.
+I am eager to understand systems and networks in depth and able to communicate to computer clearly and effectively.
+Through Capture The Flag (CTF) challenges, I continuously sharpen my skills in ethical hacking, system security, and full-stack development to build impactful digital solutions.</p>

 - 🌱 I’m currently learning **Django, Flask for my Backend journey**
-- 🤝 I’m looking for help with my **learning journey in IT / Tech field or in cybersecurity**
+- 🤝 I’m looking for help / assistant with my **learning journey in IT / Tech field or in cybersecurity**
 - 👨‍💻 All of my projects are available at [https://myportfolio-zeta-navy.vercel.app/](https://myportfolio-zeta-navy.vercel.app/)
 - 📝 I regularly write articles / CTF writeups on [https://b3rl1n.gitbook.io/b3rl1n](https://b3rl1n.gitbook.io/b3rl1n)
 - 📫 How to reach me **jhonaldrix692@gmail.com**